30 places you need to take your mum (and mates) when they visit Brisbane

 Drop into the Visitor Information Centre in Queen Street Mall to pick up your maps and guides of the city.
 You can check out the old Regent Theatre while you’re there and get any questions about transport and bookings for activities answered by the friendly staff.

-3. City Cycle Brisbane Greeter Tour
+3. Take a City Cycle Brisbane Greeter Tour

 Incidental exercise is great, especially after a long flight.
 Jump on CityCycles with the Brisbane Greeters and head out to uncover some secrets about the city.

-4. Mt Coot-tha for sunrise
+4. Greet the sunrise at Mt Coot-tha

 The sleep-in can wait.
 The city’s best sunrise can be seen from Mt Coot-tha lookout.
 Head up while it’s still dark so you don’t miss out on the action.
 Tip: Take the camera – this is a great photo op.